Crowdsourced Adaptive Surveys: Introduction

-The advantages of CSAS are two-fold.
+The advantages of CSAS are threefold.
 First, it enables survey researchers to capture trends in public opinion in real-time, reflecting the public's evolving beliefs and concerns.
-Second, it democratizes the survey process by allowing respondents to contribute to instruments.
+Second, it allows survey researchers to apply a more inductive approach to questionnaire construction.
+Finally, it democratizes the survey process by allowing respondents to contribute to instruments.
 These benefits come at little cost in terms of survey length.
 Researchers can set the number of ``dynamic questions'' in advance, and select the appropriate algorithm for determining how questions should be prioritized.
-For example, one can rely on a set of tried-and-true items, while allocating one or two survey slots for dynamic questions.
+For example, one can rely on a set of tried-and-true items, while allocating a few survey slots for dynamic questions.

-I close the paper by discussing how the CSAS method can be used to study other topics where information environments are evolving and scholarly assumptions about constructs might not match how study populations perceive them.
-Moreover, I highlight potential guardrails that researchers can implement to ensure a ``clean'' question bank with respect to quality, redundancy, and toxicity.
-Given rapidly evolving information environments in the age of social media, it is imperative that survey research is capable of adapting to these changes: the CSAS method is one step in that direction.
+Beyond applications to misinformation and issue importance, the method can be applied to research topics such as social movements, public reactions to unfolding political events, political representation, or the concerns of minority groups.
+By enabling researchers to adapt survey instruments to changing information environments and democratizing the survey process, the CSAS approach has the potential to provide novel insights and complement traditional survey methods across various sub-fields in political science.